dsbaars/symfony-angular-grunt/README.md

 ### PHP

-Symfony 2.5 standard edition (without Acme-Demo-stuff) with the following changes:
+Symfony 2.8 standard edition (without Acme-Demo-stuff) with the following changes:
 - AsseticBundle disabled
-- FOSJsRoutingBundle
+- added bundles like FOSJsRoutingBundle,FOSRestBundle which are useful when using AngularJS

 ### JavaScript ("Server-side")